toddm-ClaybookAdvisors/layercake-method/AUTHOR_NOTES.md

 *note 3*
 After prompt 10, the chat started to get slow and stupid.
 I just spent a bunch of time creating the transition process between chats and added an index now that I have things checked into github

+*note 4*
+this no editing my hand thing may have to fall by the wayside for markdown files which ChatGPT 4-o seems to have a particularly hard time with.
+My new chat window has already filled up its context window and is getting stupid and slow.
+I'll have to transfer with the next commit.
+I've been unfair.
+I'm exhausted and was praising the wrong formats for markdown.
+I finally got it right and CGP picked it up even though the context window is full.

+*note 5*
+I just had to create commit 0013 with the debug info.
+I had already checked in the fixes and changes.
+I'll try and append the changes, but I need to remember not to work on so little sleep.
+I'll try to fix things so the index isn't all messed up.
+Hopefully I can do it without touching the code.